by Legacy Plan Mar 9, 2017

 Furthermore, you can also potentially enjoy greater control over the distribution of your wealth by using a trust.
 With a will, the entirety of an heir’s distribution is given to him or her as soon as the probate process is complete.
 If you’d

 like to give your loved ones their distributions in portions spread out over a longer period of time, a trust can help with that, while a plan that relies upon a will cannot.

 This article is published by the Legacy Assurance Plan and is intended for general informational purposes only.
 Some information may not apply to your situation.
 It does not, nor is it intended, to constitute legal advice.
 You should consult

 with an attorney regarding any specific questions about probate, living probate or other estate planning matters.
 Legacy Assurance Plan is an estate planning services-company and is not a lawyer or law firm and is not engaged in the practice

-law.
+of law.
 For more information about this and other estate planning matters visit our website at www.legacyassuranceplan.com.